CS234319/safot/tutorials/md/Mini-LISP.md

 3. EXECUTE: Execute this executable
 4. REPEAT: Until program is perfected

-Interpreted languages, including LISP, rely on REPL=
+Interpreted languages, including LISP, rely on REPL
 1. READ: Read an expression from the input
 2. EVAL: Evaluate this expression
 3. PRINT: Print the result of the evaluation